Samwindheim/finance-lab-project/README.md

 The application operates using a two-stage Retrieval-Augmented Generation (RAG) pipeline:

 1.  **Stage 1: Retrieval (Local Processing)**
-    -   The PDF is scanned for a set of keywords (e.g., "underwriter", "guarantor", "teckningsåtagare") to identify candidate pages.
+    -   The PDF is scanned for keywords (e.g., "underwriter", "guarantor") to identify candidate pages.
-    -   The tool creates a context window of pages (one page before and after the candidate page) to ensure no relevant data is missed.
+    -   A context window of pages (one before, one after) is created to ensure no relevant data is missed.
-    -   `PyMuPDF` (`fitz`) is used to find and extract all tables from these pages.
+    -   `PyMuPDF` (`fitz`) extracts both the tables and the full text from these pages.
-    -   The extracted tables are converted into a clean Markdown format.
+    -   This combined data (text + tables) is formatted and prepared for the AI.

 2.  **Stage 2: Generation (AI Processing)**
-    -   The Markdown tables are sent to the `gpt-5-mini` API with a detailed prompt.
+    -   The contextual data is sent to the `gpt-5-mini` API with a detailed prompt.
-    -   The prompt includes definitions, investor level mappings, and strict data cleaning
+    -   The prompt instructs the AI to use the page text to understand headers, units, and other context, then apply strict data cleaning rules.
-    -   The AI processes the tables and returns a structured JSON object.
+    -   The AI returns a structured JSON object.

-Finally, the application validates this JSON response against Pydantic models and prints the final, clean output to the console.
+Finally, the application sorts the extracted investors by their `investor_level`, validates the data against Pydantic models, and prints the final, clean output.

 ## Setup & Installation

-Follow these steps to set up the project environment.

 **1. Clone the Repository**
 ```bash
 git clone <repository-url>
 cd finance-lab-project